industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Add_second_PLC](graphics/Add_second_PLC.png)

-Then, configure the Trace Job for this PLC.
+Then, configure the following Trace Job for this PLC.
 Fill the OB's name `"1ms_Task"`.
 It means that the samplig period of this Trace Job will be 1 millisecond.

 ![Trace_Job_configuration_sinus](graphics/Trace_Job_configuration_sinus.png)